Child and Family Services

 Are schools still open?

-Yes, all NSW public schools and early childhood education centres will be open for term 2, including schools for children with special needs.
+However, all NSW public schools and early childhood education centres will be open for any child that needs to attend, including schools for children with special needs.
 Out-of-school-hours care should also be available.

 Catholic and independent schools are being asked to support children in out-of-home care in the same way by remaining open.